Curry makes last-second layup, Warriors beat Clippers

 Tobias Harris missed a shot as time expired, giving the Warriors their eighth victory in 10 games.

-Curry was coming off a 7-for-22 shooting performance against Dallas on Saturday night.
+"We don't really take moral victories," Beverley said.
+"We could have, and we should have, won today, but we came up short."

+As for his flare-up with Curry, Beverley said: "We're a tough team, they're a tough team, too. ...
+It's basketball.
+It's going to stay basketball."

-The Warriors rallied in the third quarter.
-Durant had 14 points in the quarter, Curry added 11 and the Warriors outscored the Clippers 36-23 to take a 103-94 lead into the fourth.
+Durant had 14 points in the third quarter and Curry added 11 as the Warriors outscored the Clippers 36-23 to take a 103-94 lead into the fourth.

-The Clippers couldn't miss from outside in the first half, hitting 13 of 16 3-point shots (81.2 percent) for a 71-67 lead.
-Harris was 5 for 5 and had 19 points in the half.
+Harris was 5 for 5 from long distance in the first half and had 19 points as Los Angeles led 71-67 at the break.

 Curry had 22 points in the half, but Golden State was 5 of 16 from 3-point range.
 However, they outscored Los Angeles 24-10 from the free throw line in the first two quarters and that kept it close.